salesforce/CodeRL/README.md

 ### Example Unit Tests <a name="exampletests"></a>
 In addition to the original hidden unit tests on APPS, we also utilize the example tests that are often embedded in problem descriptions.
+After downloading and unzipping APPS, you can run the notebook `extract_example_test.ipynb` to extract and save example unit tests of APPS test samples into corresponding sample folder e.g. `data/APPS/test/0000/`.
-We will release the data with example unit tests we extracted on the APPS test split.
+We release the example unit tests that we already extracted using this notebook in the folder `data/APPS_test_example_tests/`.
+The average number of example unit tests per sample is 1.9764.

 ## Models <a name="models"></a>